Criollo people: Colonial era

 José Cecilio del Valle, born into a Criollo family from what is now southern Honduras in the city of Choluteca, he was a key figure of Central American independence and was a representative of Central America in Mexico City in 1822.

 The first great wave of Spanish settlers to Central American lands occurred after the conquest of Tenochtitlan when they began to reach the soil of what is today Guatemala and the coasts of Honduras.
 Creoles in metropolitan America would quickly begin to take advantage of local mining, agricultural, and livestock production.
 The latter was very good in regions such as Honduras and Nicaragua.
-The towns where this population was settled enjoyed the construction of large colonial buildings that today continue to be heritage of the Central American nations.
+The towns where they settled enjoyed the construction of large colonial buildings that are heritage of many Central American nations today.

 For the following centuries of Spanish domination, many Criollos in Central America owned large areas of land and agricultural businesses.
 There are several records of Spanish families in Central America with enormous fortunes who managed to obtain noble titles from the crown.
 Cities like Santiago de los Caballeros and Comayagua were political centers where many of them had properties and some of their economic activities were concentrated.

-Unlike other peoples of the spanish caste system of central america they had greater access to higher education.
+Unlike other peoples of the Spanish caste system of Central America they had greater access to higher education.
 Many of them could receive a formal education, both in local schools and in universities in the colonial metropolis, Spain, or in other parts of America.
 This allowed them to have knowledge in law, administration and philosophy.
 In the Catholic church, many Criollos functioned as general officials of the church in America, such as bishops.

-Although many Central Americans who were part of the elite or were respected landowners used to be Criollos, there were also those who were poor, since they were children of those Spaniards who migrated as laborers in the construction of churches and palaces in the general captaincy of Guatemala.
+Although many Central Americans who were part of the elite or were respected landowners used to be Criollos, there were also those who were poor, since they were children of those Spaniards who migrated as laborers for construction of churches and palaces in the Captaincy General of Guatemala.
 It is also known that not all descendants of Spaniards in Central America had access to land, education or wealth.

 In some cases, Criollo families who were unable to prosper in the colonial economy or who lost their property due to debt or conflict found themselves in situations of poverty.
-In the same way, a Spanish immigrant and his descendants had certain facilities in climbing the social ladder, since their condition of purity of blood meant that they had greater opportunities to prosper in America than many mestizos, indigenous people, and people of African descent.
+Conversely, a Spanish immigrant and his descendants had certain advantages in climbing the social ladder since their purity of blood meant that they had greater opportunities to prosper, compared to many mestizos, indigenous people, and people of African descent.